Vladislavlhp7/gradient_based_optimisation/report/report.md

    receive larger updates, whereas the frequent ones (i.e., common features) receive smaller updates.
    This is especially useful in computer vision tasks (e.g., image classification) with frequent or repetitive image patterns (e.g., background, main body of digit).
 2. **No Manual Learning Rate Tuning**: AdaGrad eliminates the need to manually tune the learning rate by allowing it to adaptively tune for each parameter during training.
+Nevertheless, we are still required to choose the initial learning rate $\eta$.
 3. **Rapid Learning Rate Decay**: One issue with AdaGrad is that the learning rate monotonically decreases during training, which may cause premature convergence.
+To verify this, we can observe that in the AdaGrad update rule, the squared gradients $G_t$ are accumulated over time, effectively shrinking the learning rate ($\eta$) on each dimension [@zeiler2012adadelta].
+Eventually, $\eta$ becomes infinitesimally small, and the learning stagnates.
    To address this, two algorithm extensions were proposed, namely: RMSProp [@tieleman2012lecture] and Adam [@kingma2017adam], that attempt to resolve this issue by introducing a decaying average of the historical squared gradients $E[g^2]_t$.